-Armacell insulates the World Cup
+Armacell insulates the World Cup10th July 2014

 The new World Cup stadiums in Brazil are said to have relied primarily on products from Armacell when insulating refrigeration installations.
 In service and administration facilities, the insulation material protects the chilled-water pipes and air ducts of the air conditioning systems against condensation and energy loss.